Asymptotic Coefficients and Errors for Chebyshev Polynomial Approximations with Weak Endpoint Singularities: Effects of Different Bases: Rates of decay of Chebyshev coefficients and basis functions

-~ In this section, we compare coefficients of the infinite series in each basis.
+~ In this section, we compare coefficients of the infinite series on each basis.
 Interpolation and least-squares with a finite number of quadrature points are reserved for later sections.

-\begin{lemma}[Difference Equations for Infinite Series Coefficients]~ Suppose a function $u(x)$ is zero at both endpoints but analytic everywhere on $x \in [-1, 1]$ except at the endpoints where $u$ is allowed to be weakly singular, ``weakly" in the sense that $v(x)=u(x)/(1-x^{2})$ is bounded at the endpoints.
-Let $u(x)$ have the three infinite series representations
+\begin{lemma}[Difference Equations for Infinite Series Coefficients]~ Suppose a function $u(x)$ is zero at both endpoints but analytic everywhere on $ [-1, 1]$ except at the endpoints where $u(x)$ is allowed to be weakly singular, ``weakly" in the sense that $v(x)=u(x)/(1-x^{2})$ is bounded at the endpoints.
+Let $u(x)$ have the three infinite series representations : \eqref{Eqa}, \eqref{Eqb} and \eqref{Eqc}.
+Then \begin{enumerate}[(i).] \item The $\varsigma_{n}(x)$ and $\varrho_{n}(x)$ are connected by the difference equation and initial conditions